4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 Some ideas/examples:

-- “You guys pushed hard through that last milestone.
+• “You guys pushed hard through that last milestone.
 I don’t want you to get burned out.
-Let’s take the rest of the afternoon for some team-building activities.”
+Let’s take the rest of the afternoon, and I’ll let you pick some team-building activities.”

 Praise problem #4: Am I even qualified to give praise?

-Whoa, impostor syndrome.
+Whoa, imposter syndrome.
 Some people doubt that praise even means anything coming from them.
 This isn’t something we need to unpack–everyone is as worthy of giving praise as they are receiving it.
 Everyone.

 When peer-to-peer recognition is part of the company culture, no one ever wonders if they’re important enough to offer praise.
 Here’s how HeyTaco does it:

-There are plenty of ways to nail peer recognition, but gamifying it and offering rewards support strong participation and real camaraderie.
+There are plenty of ways to nail peer recognition.
+But gamifying it and offering rewards support strong participation and gradual, natural connection.

 Crash course!
-Get more tips for giving praise in a work environment
+More tips for giving praise in a work environment

-Don’t let hang-ups over professional praise hold you back from workplace happiness.
-If you want to implement a system that’s simple, fun, and doesn’t interrupt workflows, we’ve got you!
+Don’t let hangups over professional praise hold you back from workplace happiness.
+If you want to implement a system that’s simple, fun, and doesn’t feel awkward, we’ve got you!

 Take HeyTaco for a spin risk-free and let us know how much easier workplace praise becomes.